Updated: Dec 22, 2022

 Any nearby features like stop signs or skid markings

 Additionally, you ought to record your injuries and healing in a notebook.
 Write about what you think caused the accident and how you believe it occurred as quickly as possible after the collision.

 That said, not all victims of these California bike accidents are well enough to gather evidence after the accident.
 Fortunately, independent investigations are the work of good El Monte Bicycle Accident Attorneys, so they can get to that while you focus on recovering from the accident.

 Taking care of your physical health and seeking medical attention is critical.
 However, maintaining your mental wellness is just as crucial.
 For example, an incident involving a bicycle can be stressful.
 It may result in psychological problems such as post-traumatic stress disorder (PTSD), sadness, and anxiety.

 Remember, just because it isn't causing you physical pain doesn't mean you should ignore it.
-You should also ask your California Personal Injury Attorney about it, as psychiatric expenses and emotional distress can be likely damages in an El Monte bike accident claim.
+You should also ask your El Monte Bicycle Accident Attorneys about it, as psychiatric expenses and emotional distress can be likely damages in an El Monte bike accident claim.

 5. Inform Your Insurance Company About The Bike Accident

 You must notify the appropriate insurance carrier immediately after the bike accident.
 Failure to disclose the accident may prevent you from receiving compensation.

 That said, you should avoid accepting any initial offers right away.
 Insurance companies will try to lowball you and give you the lowest payout possible.
 After all, these insurance companies are still ultimately businesses, so they might consider your profit over yours.